slothelle/cryptozoologist/README.md

 # Cryptozoologist [![Build Status](https://travis-ci.org/feministy/cryptozoologist.svg?branch=master)](https://travis-ci.org/feministy/cryptozoologist)

-Cryptozoologist generates random strings from animal, clothing item, and color pairings.
+Cryptozoologist generates random strings from animal, clothing item, and color pairings, as well as lorem ipsum style sentences.

 You could get something like "orange-clownfish-turtleneck" or "magenta-three-toed-sloth-shoe-horn".
 It's fun and silly, because why not?
+The gem can be configured to use a custom delimiter, exclude dictionaries, or add in speciality dictionaries.

 ## Installation